sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDKs/UNITY_QUICKSTART.md

 - **No logs** → Call `Apex.Mediation.Internal.Logger.SetDebug(true)` in development builds.
 - **Test mode** → Switch the SDK into BYO test mode via the Editor window or set `SdkMode.HYBRID` with mock placements while you finish accreditation.

 Need more help?
-Reach us at support@apexmediation.com with your transparency receipt hash and SDK version for faster triage.
+Reach us at support@apexmediation.ee with your transparency receipt hash and SDK version for faster triage.